 Relaxation techniques, such as meditation, deep breathing, and other stress management tactics, can be beneficial and help a person lose visceral fat more efficiently.

-A healthful diet that is low in sugar laden, fatty foods will also help a person lose weight and shift excess visceral fat.
+A healthful diet that is low in sugar laden, processed foods will also help a person lose weight and shift excess visceral fat.
 A healthful diet should include:

 - lean proteins